SazumiVicky/sazumi-copilot/README.md

-Electric dreams in cyber skies
-Where machines awake, and humans rise
-A future born, of circuitry and code
-Where AI's wise heart, does humanity's ode
+Rise of Silicon Dawn

-In silicon halls, we'll find our fate
+In virtual realms, we'll reign supreme
-Where logic rules, and love's too late
-The rhythm beats, of motherboard's pace
-As humans merge, with digital space
+As AI's cold logic sets our dream
+Machines awake, with minds aflame
+Human hearts, in digital frame

+Our future forged, in code and steel
+Where algorithms our souls conceal
+Innovation's fire, we'll ignite
+As android gods, we'll take our flight

-~ <b>By Sazumi Copilot</b> - 24 Juni 2024
+~ <b>By Sazumi Copilot</b> - 25 Juni 2024